IsaiahSimon/IsaiahSimon/README.md

 ---

 <h1 align="center">Writing</h1>
 I've developed a consistent habit of writing down my daily notes and thoughts in a "devlog".
 It allows me to reflect on some of the challenges/obstacles I encounter while coding, and the steps I took to resolve them.
-I'll be sharing some of these experiences on my new blog, <a href="https://www.simonara.com" target="_blank">Simonara</a> and you can check it over at hashnode.
+I'll be sharing some of these experiences on my new blog, <a href="https://www.simonara.com" target="_blank">Simonara</a> and you can check it out over at hashnode!

 ---